-You want to level your rv it’s more comfortable it’s better for the fridge it’s just a good habit to have.
+If you want to level your RV it’s more comfortable it’s better for the fridge it’s just a good habit to have.

 3. Auto Leveling And Stabilizer Jack

-Now along with that same thought of leveling there’s a couple of different systems there’s auto-leveling and then there’s stabilizer jack.
+Now along with that same thought of leveling there are a couple of different systems there’s auto-leveling and then there’s a stabilizer jack.

 So an auto-leveling system it’s a bad habit to let your wheels come off the ground and not block and chalk them.